 How Long Does it Take to Ferment Sauerkraut?

-In my experience, it takes about 4-5 days to ferment this red cabbage sauerkraut at home, depending on room temperature and other factors.
+In my experience, the fermentation process takes about 4-5 days at home, depending on room temperature and other factors.
 Leaving it to ferment longer than this is a matter of personal preference.
 I’ve left mine up to 8 days before for a tangier flavour!

 How to Make Your Own Sauerkraut